Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Charlotte Kok does not merely exhibit the Dunning–Kruger effect—she operationalises it.
 Her certainty is not the product of mastery, but the absence of it; lacking the insight required to recognise her own limitations, she mistakes authority for competence and confidence for correctness.
 In her world, dissent is not data but disloyalty, and failure is not feedback but insubordination.
 The result is a self-reinforcing loop: the less she understands, the more assured she becomes; the more assured she becomes, the less she listens.
 And so Charlotte rises—not despite her ignorance, but partly because she is unaware of it.
 Like those around her.

 Take for example, David Munday, who put Charlotte in her current position.
-Our intrepid journalist recounts his interview with the smitten tenacious Managing Partner, Audit.
+Our intrepid journalist recounts his interview with the smitten tenacious Managing Director.

-Journalist: So tell me, David, how you filled the role of Client Success Executive?
+Journalist: So tell me, David, how you filled the role of Customer Success Executive?

-David Munday: After an extensive campaign, months of searching and interviews, stakeholder consultation and strategic reflection, we settled on Charlotte Kok from the Public Sector Network (PSN).
+David Munday: After an extensive campaign, months of searching and interviews, stakeholder consultation and strategic reflection, we settled on Charlotte Kok from the PSN.
 A General Manager, no less.

 J: Impressive title.
 What relevant bids and tenders experience did she bring?